asklar/xaml-islands/readme.md

 Things you'll need to worry about:

-a.
-Your app must reference the VCRT Forwarders NuGet package
+- Your app must reference the VCRT Forwarders NuGet package
-b.
-If you are using WinUI 2 in an unpackaged app, make sure you are using the *prerelease* package, or see Using framework packages
+- If you are using WinUI 2 in an unpackaged app, make sure you are using the *prerelease* package, or see Using framework packages
-c.
-If you are using a recent version of WinUI 2.x (which includes WebView2), there is a bug for non-UWP apps that prevents it from working out of the box.
+- If you are using a recent version of WinUI 2.x (which includes WebView2), there is a bug for non-UWP apps that prevents it from working out of the box.
 The bug will be fixed in upcoming versions (fix is checked in but not released yet).
 For the time being, you need to:
   - Reference the [Microsoft.Web.WebView2](https://www.nuget.org/packages/Microsoft.Web.WebView2/) NuGet package
   - Set the property in your vcxproj so that the WebView2 package knows to use WinRT APIs, not the Win32 ones:
     ```xml